benjavalero/replacer/technical-design.md

 DTO objects are used to communicate the different layers.
 The suffixes `Request` and `Response` are preferred to `Dto` for the objects used to communicate the controllers with the view.

-In backend, we have the following packages:
+In backend, we have the following modules:

+- `replacer-wikipedia`.
+Implementations (adapters) to access external resources: Wikipedia (pages, users and authentication), and Check-Wikipedia, to send notifications when some types of cosmetics are applied.

+And the following packages:

 - `common.domain`.
 Domain entities.